ASPECT Lab

 Dan Hiaeshutter-Rice, Ph.D.

-Principal Investigator · Assistant Professor
+Principal Investigator · Associate Professor

-Assistant Professor in the Department of Advertising + Public Relations at Michigan State University.
+Associate Professor in the Department of Advertising + Public Relations at Michigan State University.
 His research explores how variations in technology and affordances shape political communication, with a focus on computational methods and large-scale data collection.
-He earned his Ph.D. from the University of Michigan and also holds an M.P.P. from the Gerald R. Ford School of Public Policy.
+He earned his Ph.D. from the University of Michigan and holds an M.P.P. from the Gerald R. Ford School of Public Policy.

 Current Members